 In Victoria you must not discriminate against someone because of their sexual orientation, gender identity or lawful sexual activity.

 The Equal Opportunity Act also has a 'positive duty' to make sure that organisations prevent discrimination happening in the first place, rather than responding after a complaint has been made.

 The Victorian Charter of Human Rights and Responsibilities also says that public authorities (for example state and local government funded services) must act in ways that are compatible with human rights, such as taking relevant human rights into account when they are making decisions.

-At DET, LGBTI employees can find support through a range of avenues.
+At DET, LGBTIQ employees can find support through a range of avenues.
 See the links below under related topics for further guidance.

-How can I be more LGBTI inclusive in my work?
+How can I be more LGBTIQ inclusive in my work?

 You could be more inclusive in your work by: